Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 12
 Right click ``||Input:on button A pressed||`` block and duplicate it.
 Change ``||Input:A||`` to ``||Input:B||``.

+~hint What did that do?
+- This button means an action will be trigger when we press the B button
+- The B button is on the Mirco:bit hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {